EzeOnoky/Project-Base-Learning-7/README.md

 Then i proceeded to  – check permissions to on **/var/www/html** folder and also disable SELinux `sudo setenforce 0`

-To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabledthen restrt httpd, and then checked the status of the Apache again
+To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabled  then restarted httpd, and then checked the status of the Apache again

 ```
 cd ..